WGEO Program at COP29

 Moderator:

-Mr. Landon Derentz, senior director and Morningstar Chair for Global Energy Security, Atlantic Council Global Energy Center
+Mr. Landon Derentz, Senior Director and Morningstar Chair for Global Energy Security, Atlantic Council Global Energy Center

 Background